Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

 # User instructions for the HPE CPE containers.

 !!!
-Warning "Not working at the moment"
+Warning "25.09 not working at the moment"
     The container EasyConfigs prior to version 26.03 are not fully functional as several modifications are needed after the January 2026 update.
 As the 25.03 and 25.09 programming environments are now on the system, repair does not have a high priority.